Good Traffic but Wrong Clients: The Client Filter Fix

 Tells ideal clients you’re selective (increases perceived value)

-Day 5: Audit Your Portfolio for Messaging
+Day 5: Audit Your Portfolio For Messaging

 Your portfolio tells a story.
 What story is it telling?